 The visit is taking place within the framework of the project ‘The Dialogue Group for the Common Prevention and Resolving of Social Conflicts” supported by the Visegrad International Fund.
 Previously, the delegation held meetings in Bratislava and Prague.

-The Polish partner of the project is the Open Dialog Foundation.
+The Polish partner of the project is the Open Dialogue Foundation.
 On May 20 (Saturday), the Donbas SOS meeting with organisations, institutions and people working on refugee/migrant support, prevention of discrimination and reinforcement of integration, took place at the headquarters of the Ocalenie [Salvation] Foundation.

 Most of the delegates of the Donbas SOS joined the Foundation’s activities after they had to leave their home towns and villages in the east of Ukraine when they became part of the conflict zone.